Fabi8997/mircv-project/README.md

 The user can then enter the query.
 A list of 20 result will be shown, representing the docNo of the highest scoring documents in desconding order

-If the user wants to keep the previuusly inserted parameters he/she can enter another query using the right command, otherwise he/she can change the settings
+If the user wants to keep the previously inserted parameters he/she can enter another query using the right command, otherwise he/she can change the settings

 ### Notes
 Due to the size of the index and the collection, we've add it to the .gitignore file, so they're not present in the repository.